fboukezzoula/SwarmMSKit/README.md

 Provisioning a Full MS NanoServer Cluster Swarm on Hyper-V + Consul + Vault + Private Registry + Management UI for your cluster ... all the VMs can be integrated in an Active Directory Domain or you can use a Local account.

+SwarmMSKit can configure your Docker Swarm for TLS too.
+You have to choose only your hostname prefix and TCP/IP configuration for the Nanoserver VM.

 SwarmMSKit-Description
 -----